goschtl/zope/zc.z3monitor/branches/dev/src/zc/z3monitor/README.txt

     >>> other = DB()
     >>> component.provideUtility(other, ZODB.interfaces.IDatabase, 'other')

-We also need to able activity monitoring in the databases:
+We also need to enable activity monitoring in the databases:

     >>> import ZODB.ActivityMonitor
     >>> main.setActivityMonitor(ZODB.ActivityMonitor.ActivityMonitor())